 A study of the engine side of the fuel systems (firewall forward).
-Includes a study of fuel-metering devices used on aircraft engines (carburetors, pressure carburetors, direct and continuous fuelinjection systems).
+Includes an in-depth study of fuel-metering devices used on aircraft engines (carburetors, pressure carburetors, direct and continuous fuel-injection systems).
 Service, maintenance, repair and troubleshooting of each different system type is covered in detail.
+Spring

-Spring of five examinations per curriculum area is required.
+Maintenance: General, Airframe, or Powerplant Review A review of all subjects from a selected curriculum.
+A minimum of five examinations per curriculum area is required.
 Prerequisites: All applicable curriculum subjects must have been completed.
 Fall, Spring

-Maintenance: General, Airframe, or Powerplant Review A review of all subjects from a selected curriculum.
-A minimum